vlad-pbr/kernel-programming-course/2/README.md

 # Assigment 2

+EDIT: is turned out that the assignment was to only implement the client side of things, so a separate, stripped down `client.c` file is available as well

 Write a C program which acts as a download server.
 It should be able to receive keyboard input for commands and download files "simultaneously" - using sockets and polling.
 Program can not spawn additional processes.
 The following commands should be supported:

 - leave: closes server and quits